Parkinson’s Disease: Causes, Symptoms, and Treatments

 - Impaired balance and coordination, sometimes leading to falls

-Early symptoms of Parkinson’s disease are subtle and occur gradually.
-For example, affected people may feel mild tremors or have difficulty getting out of a chair.
+The symptoms of Parkinson’s and the rate of progression differ among individuals.
+Early symptoms of this disease are subtle and occur gradually.
+For example, people may feel mild tremors or have difficulty getting out of a chair.
 They may notice that they speak too softly, or that their handwriting is slow and looks cramped or small.
 Friends or family members may be the first to notice changes in someone with early Parkinson’s.
 They may see that the person’s face lacks expression and animation, or that the person does not move an arm or leg normally.

 Symptoms often begin on one side of the body or even in one limb on one side of the body.
 As the disease progresses, it eventually affects both sides.
 However, the symptoms may still be more severe on one side than on the other.

-Diagnosis of Parkinson’s Disease
+Diagnosis of Parkinson’s disease

 Although there is no cure for Parkinson’s disease, medicines, surgical treatment, and other therapies can often relieve some symptoms.

-Medicines for Parkinson’s Disease
+Medicines for Parkinson’s disease

-- Drugs that help control nonmotor symptoms
+- Helping control non-movement symptoms

-- Amantadine, an old antiviral drug, to reduce involuntary movements
+- Amantadine to help reduce involuntary movements

 - Anticholinergic drugs to reduce tremors and muscle rigidity